Not All Neuro-Symbolic Concepts Are Created Equal: Analysis and Mitigation of Reasoning Shortcuts: Analysis of Mitigation Strategies

-\textbf{Other heuristics.} Besides these mitigation strategies, we investigate empirically the effect of the Shannon entropy loss, defined as $ 1 - \frac{1}{k} \sum_{i=1}^k \Ent_{m_i}[ p_\theta (c_i) ] $, which was shown to increase concept quality in DPL \citep{manhaeve2021neural}.
+Besides these mitigation strategies, we investigate empirically the effect of the Shannon entropy loss, defined as $ 1 - \frac{1}{k} \sum_{i=1}^k \Ent_{m_i}[ p_\theta (c_i) ] $, which was shown to increase concept quality in DPL \citep{manhaeve2021neural}.
 Here, $p_\theta(\vC)$ is the marginal distribution over the concepts, and $\Ent_{m_i}$ is the normalized Shannon entropy over $m_i$ possible values for the distribution.
 Notice that this term goes to zero only when each distribution $p_\theta(C_i)$ is uniform, which may conflict with the real objective of the NeSy prediction (especially when only few concepts are observed).
+Other similar heuristics that are suited for reducing over-confidence in label predictions are based on label smoothing \citep{muller2019does}, energy-based models \citep{li2021energy}, annealing \citep{li2020closed}, and many others \citep{wei2022mitigating, mukhoti2020calibrating, carratino2022mixup}.
+In principle, when applied at the concept level, they help reduce the over-confidence in concepts that is typical in deterministic RSs.
+While they could also be beneficial to mildly reduce the number of RSs, we take the Shannon entropy regularization as a representative of this family for our experiments.